About The Fellowship

 UC Davis is committed to: teaching and research that explores climate change solutions; expanding its energy efficiency efforts; increasing its use of renewably sourced energy; and undertaking other endeavors to achieve this goal.
 In order to reach carbon neutrality, it will be critical to engage the entire UC Davis community.

-Current Fellows and Projects (2020)
+Current Fellows (2022-23)

 - Natalie Kataoka, Environmental Policy and Management

 - Nadiyah Helal, Civil Engineering, Fall 2022 & Winter 2023 Fellow only